-The Australian Energy Market Operator (AEMO) recently published wholesale pricing information dating from 1999 through to 2017, illustrating the extent of the unprecedented volatility in the energy market over the last two years.
+The Australian Energy Market Operator (AEMO) recently published wholesale energy prices dating from 1999 through to 2017, illustrating the extent of the unprecedented volatility in the energy market over the last two years.

 Investment in new generation vs plant retirements

 According to a recent State of the Energy Market Report published by the Australian Energy Regulator:

 The flattening of electricity demand from 2008, along with incentives to invest in renewable plant, led to an oversupply of generation capacity for several years.
 In response, significant capacity was permanently or temporarily removed from the market.

 The problem however, is that more capacity was withdrawn from the market during 2011-2016 than was added through new investment over that period.
 This, coupled with more demand of but less supply of gas in the domestic market, has driven up gas prices and wholesale energy costs – putting upward pressure on energy prices charged to businesses and consumers.

 The below chart illustrates the rapid retirement of coal powered generation capacity over the last five years, which has heavily outweighed any form of renewable sources of generation capacity coming online over that period.